-B. How the local board will facilitate access to services provided through the one-stop delivery system, including in remote areas, through the use of technology and through other means.
+- The CQI principle of data-driven decision making is used in the operational end of all systems and processes. - We seek to collaborate and to build partnerships around all of the goals, strategies and tasks in which we are engaged. - B. How the local board will facilitate access to services provided through the one-stop delivery system, including in remote areas, through the use of technology and through other means.
 [WIOA Sec.
 108(b)(6)(B)]

 Even prior to the COVID-19 Pandemic, the Area #11 One-Stop Operator had increased the accessibility of services to customers by using web-based approaches to services, such as creating orientation videos for the WIOA Adult, Dislocated Worker and Youth programs, posting the WIOA intake packet online and allowing jobseekers to sign up for WIOA eligibility screenings online.
 The One-Stop Operator also conducts monthly webinars that are accessible to anyone with computer and Internet access on topics such as How to Write an Effective Resume, The Art of Interviewing, Job Loss Survival Guide and A Jobseeker's Guide to Managing a Career.
+SkillSource is looking into an online application for the WIOA programs, and how to use AI tools to effectively reduce administrative tasks for staff, allowing more time with clients.

-Due to the COVID-19 Pandemic, to comply with social distancing, the Virginia Career Works - Northern Centers closed their doors to the public in mid-March 2020, but access to services never stopped.
-The VCWN centers continued to provide assistance from a distance that was convenient and accessible to job seekers while still practicing physical and safety distancing for all people.
-Technology-driven services included seamless case management through the conversion of all program forms to fillable PDFs, use of DocuSign to securely submit documents, scheduled appointments via phone, Skype, FaceTime, Microsoft Teams, and Zoom, virtual hiring events using Zoom and other virtual job fair platforms, virtual career coaching, training webinars via Zoom, employment toolkits, and the new VCW Referral Portal.
+Since the COVID-19 Pandemic, the Virginia Career Works - Northern Centers have provided assistance from a distance that was convenient and accessible to job seekers while still practicing physical and safety distancing for all people.
+Technology-driven services included seamless case management through the conversion of all program forms to fillable PDFs, use of DocuSign to securely submit documents, scheduled appointments via phone, FaceTime, Microsoft Teams, and Zoom, virtual hiring events using Zoom and other virtual job fair platforms, virtual career coaching, training webinars via Zoom, and employment toolkits.
 Staff also worked with local area Eligible Training Providers to assist WIOA clients in accessing virtual training.
-The Northern Virginia WIOA Youth program even supported two virtual Work Experiences and successfully held a virtual Youth Leadership Academy during the summer, in place of the summer youth employment program.
+Many